vega/altair/doc/user_guide/transform/lookup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For some data sources (e.g. data available at a URL, or data that is streaming), it is desirable to have a means of joining data without having to download it for pre-processing in Pandas.
+For some data sources (e.g. data available at a URL, or data that is streaming), it is desirable to have a means of joining data without having to download it for pre-processing in pandas.
 This is where Altair's :meth:`~Chart.transform_lookup` comes in.
 To reproduce the above combined plot by combining datasets within the chart specification itself, we can do the following: